 The mass availability of basically anything and almost-immediate copycatting has done us all in and blurred the line between high and low cultures.
 A Tom Ford new line of sunglasses will be instantly reproduced in China (sometimes even by the same factory) with lower-cost materials and be sold for a fraction of the price.
 Kathy Griffin performed at Carnegie Hall (watch it on YouTube).
 Jeff Koons is in museums all over the world (check it out on Instagram).
 Sir Ian McKellen is now just Gandalf or Magneto for most of the world (he appeared in a Scissor Sisters track from 2010).

 So yes, or no, there are no high or low cultures anymore.
 There’s only culture – or lack thereof, depends from which end of the spectrum you coming to this.
-And if we already mentioned Koons, Cicciolina – his muse, his life partner – was the original Trump.
-Elected to the Italian parliament in 1987, she offered to have sex with Saddam Hussein in return for peace in the region.
-Come to think it now, that very moment might have been when the lines started to blur.

 The editorial unit